 I still need to write this up properly in the live ruleset, but the latest round of playtesting concluded that:

-The Council derives originally from a 2007 werewolf-themed round of BlogNomic, which started with a bare-bones Werewolf ruleset, and expanded to include professions, firearms, silver bullets, gaol cells, herbal poisons, written wills and hauntings.
-I wrote a generic rule-amending Mafia game up for Ludocity as Mafia Nomic in 2011 without settling on a clear fix for the mafia's disadvantage in not being able to propose things or to stop an unfair proposal from passing, and never tested it.
+The Council was primarily designed as a way to play a Nomic with werewolf-style secrecy, rather than as a werewolf variant.
+It derives originally from a 2007 werewolf-themed round of BlogNomic, which started with a bare-bones Werewolf ruleset, and expanded to include professions, silver bullets, gaol cells, herbal poisons and so on - it worked, but the werewolves were always in a weak position when a human majority would generally be voting for things that helped humans, and would be suspicious of any proposal that helped werewolves.
+I wrote a generic rule-amending Mafia game up for Ludocity as Mafia Nomic in 2011 without settling on a clear fix for the hidden team's disadvantages, and never tested it.
 In 2015 we ran another werewolf-style BlogNomic round where the hidden team could privately veto any proposal, which kind of worked.

-In April 2020 I had a dream in which I recommended the game to someone, referring to it as Council of Talos, and that was enough of an inspiration to dust it off, turning Mafia Nomic's possible "godfather" role into a simple narrator-as-opponent, and giving it a proper name.
+I forgot about all this until April 2020 when I had a dream in which I recommended the game to someone, referring to it as Council of Talos, and that was enough of an inspiration to dust it off, turning Mafia Nomic's possible "godfather" role into a simple narrator-as-opponent, and giving it a proper name.
 It was tried out a few times on the BlogNomic Slack that year, and playtesting is ongoing.
 If you've played it and have any thoughts, get in touch.

 Card artwork is by Viviane Schwarz, made available under a CC Attribution-NonCommercial-NoDerivatives licence.